NicholasMiller/WildWestResellerAPI/README.md

 Wild West (GoDaddy Reseller) PHP API
 =============

-This library connects to GoDaddy's Wild West Reseller SOAP API using PHP's built-in SOAP functionality.
-Previously, this library required Zend Framework.
-This is no longer the case.
+WildWestResellerAPI is a SOAP connector for GoDaddy's Wild West Reseller API.
+It relies only on PHP's built-in SOAP functionality.
+If you previously looked at this library, you may have noticed it required Zend Framework.
+That is no longer the case.

 Certification Scripts
 -------

-If you have a Wild West account -I assume you do- you're familiar with the headache that is OTE Certification.
-In this project you will find a wizard to complete this for you.
-Simply place the entire project directory on your server, access the "certifications" directory, enter your OTE credentials, and voila you're done.
+The main thrust for writing this was to complete Wild West's ridiculously complicated OTE certification process.
+Thus, with the SOAP API, I have included a wizard to complete each part of the certification process.
+To use it, simply place the entire project directory on a PHP-enabled web server, open "certifications/index.html" in your web browser, enter your OTE credentials, and voila you're done.

 ### OTE Certification vs Production WSDL files.